DailyMatters/vagrant_quickstart_z1.6/README.md

 Add these when you reach the `Database` section of the tutorial.

+#### Liquibase support

 Please note that we're also installing jre and liquibase, this might be useful if you want to explore Liquibase later on.
+We're installing Liquibase and adding the executable and adding it to the path so it's available everywhere on the machine.

+So, after provisioning this machine, use `vagrant ssh` to access the machine and then try running `liquibase --help`.
+You should see the liquibase help prompt.

 5 - Run `vagrant up` to download the resources and fire the VM.